Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experiments

-\paragraph{Offline Discrimination.} We utilize TV scores for offline OOD discrimination.
-For each collection $\{\mathcal{D}_{\text{in}}, \widetilde{\mathcal{D}}_{\text{out}}\}$, we report the AUROC \citep{metz1978basic} and FPR95 metrics.
+\paragraph{Evaluation.} We divide the OOD detection evaluation into two scenarios: (1) {\bf Offline Detection}, which classifies whether samples from a given list belong to OOD.
+For each collection $\{\mathcal{D}_{\text{in}}, \widetilde{\mathcal{D}}_{\text{out}}\}$, we report the AUROC \colorcitep{metz1978basic} and FPR95 metrics.
 The former represents the area under the ROC curve and the latter represents the value of FPR at 95\% TPR.
-Table \ref{tab:mainresults} presents the results.
+(2) {\bf Online Detection}, which utilizes the offline detection results to calculate an optimal classification threshold for a direct determination of whether new samples belong to OOD.
+We introduce the metrics in the corresponding result sub-sections.